Opening Doors While Opening Minds

 “I got into coaching so I could teach,” Ladner said.
 “Coaching and teaching have a very similar mentality, and I wanted to make an impact on young lives.
 You want kids to feel like they’re part of something special.”

-For the three decades that Ladner has been in education, more than 20 of them have been as an administrator.
+For the three decades that Rhett Ladner has been in education, more than 20 of them have been as an administrator.
 Throughout his tenure at Beaumont Middle School, and as he transitioned to principal at Mississippi Gulf Coast High School, he observed numerous opportunities for growth and change.
 In particular, there was room to improve both student performance and teacher recognition.

 Ladner felt a sense of frustration because he was not sure how to address the problems he saw.

 He identified the same gaps even after earning Administrator of the Year accolades three times.
-Fortunately, a Jostens Rep convinced him to check out the Jostens Renaissance National Conference (now called Jostens Renaissance Global Conference).
+Fortunately, a Jostens Rep convinced him to check out the Jostens Renaissance National Conference (now called the Jostens Renaissance Global Conference).

 At first, Ladner attended the conference with one eye always on the exit—interested, yet skeptical at the same time.